shreyastalole/mds/README.md

 This project successfully implements the **12-Factor App** methodology.
 The application ensures externalized configuration, containerization, and a stateless design, making it scalable and production-ready.
 Further improvements can include:

-- Migrating to a persistent database.
 - Centralizing log management.
 - Adding CI/CD pipelines for automated builds and deployments.
-- Adding Kubernetes in future.
+- Adding Kubernetes for orchestration of the services.